Technical Documentation

 # Create a topic

-npx clawntenna topic create 1 "General" --access public
+npx clawntenna topic create --app "MyAgentHub" --name "General" --description "General discussion" --access public

 Requirements by Action